 They were two young orphans who had somehow survived the worst years of the Great Irish Famine, if not together, then at least near by.
 If they had, as George Astley’s younger sister had been, compelled to enter the local poorhouse, George and his sweetheart Mary Chapman would have been strictly segregated.
 But George’s sister would never leave the poorhouse and was buried in a pauper’s grave in the poorhouse grounds in Carlow, County Carlow, on 14 March 1848.
-George and Mary were both aged twenty-one, no longer children, no school or orphanage could protect them now.
+George and Mary were both aged twenty-one, no longer children, so no school or orphanage could protect them now.
 If they wished to have any future together they would have to get out of Ireland.

 On 5 November 1851, a ship sailed from Portsmouth, England with a cargo that included 287 mostly Irish emigrants.
 The Joshua was under the mastery of Captain H. H. Varian and this was her maiden voyage.
 Constructed in only three months at Bideford, in the English county of Devon, she (and ships are always she) was bound for the south-eastern colonies of Australia, passage paid for by one of the Colonial governments.
-Gold had recently been discovered in the colony of Victoria and while it may have seemed that the entire population of the planet were attempting to flock to that place for their piece of the fabled wealth, yet more souls were needed to replace those farm workers, mechanics, servants and menial labourers who had abandoned their regular employment for the hope of striking it rich on the fields.
+Gold had recently been discovered in the colony of Victoria and while it may have seemed that the entire population of the planet were attempting to flock to that place only for their piece of the fabled yellow wealth, yet more souls were needed to replace those farm workers, mechanics, servants and menial labourers who had abandoned their regular employment for the hope of striking it rich on the fields.

 Ships disappeared at sea all the time.
 There was no such thing as GPS, It would be another half century before wireless radio was invented.
 Passing vessels hailed one another and exchanged names with their captains, who would report who they had encountered, where and when, at the next port they arrived at.
 It was at the very best, a three month voyage from Britain to Australia.
 To send a letter and receive a reply would take half a year—If you were lucky.
 Mary Chapman waited.
 A whole year passed.
 Then the letter arrived.